Dakkaron/SquareModBot/README.md

 				"actions": [
 					{
 						"type": "postComment",
-						"message": "This post has been locked because the linked URL is already discussed here: {existingPost[post][ap_id]}."
+						"content": "This post has been locked because the linked URL is already discussed here: {existingPost.post.ap_id}."
 					},
 					{
 						"type": "lock",